VRConservation/fbabook/_sources/chapters/resilience.md

 | 90-100% | 1,586 | 1,580 | 100% |
 | Total | 104,764,212 | 50,279,524 |     |

-Table 3: Counties that had at least 1 million private land acres or more in High Poverty or at least 500,000 private land acres in Extreme Poverty (table is pre-sorted by largest to smallest for Extreme Poverty).
+Table 3: Counties that had at least 1 million private land acres or more in High Poverty or at least 500,000 private land acres in Extreme Poverty.
+Table is pre-sorted by largest to smallest for Extreme Poverty.
 Numbers in acres.
+A map of the same is shown in {numref}`fig8`.

 | Counties | High Poverty | Extreme Poverty |
 | --- | ---: | ---: |